ripcdoc/virtualmin-domains-expiry-monitor/README.md

 ### Step 2: Install Python Dependencies

-1. Ensure you have Python 3 installed.
+1. Ensure you have Python 3.8 or higher installed.
 2. Install the required packages from the `requirements.txt` file:
    ```bash
    python -m pip install -r requirements.txt